sanderkammeraat/JAMs/README.md

 -Distributions (for noise and random initial positions)
 -JLD2 (for saving/loading simulations: phase space trajectories + simulation settings)
 -CodecZlib (for saving with compression)
+-ProgressMeter (for providing a progressbar, ETA and it/s)

-The packages above can be installed in one go: by using the command: add StaticArrays GLMakie Observables Distributions JLD2 CodecZlib
+The packages above can be installed in one go: by using the command: add StaticArrays GLMakie Observables Distributions JLD2 CodecZlib ProgressMeter

 Probably pre-installed:
 -LinearAlgebra (for doing linear algebra)